Manuscript Format and Common Writing Errors

 Don't splice complete sentences together with commas.
 Don't just guess when to use a semicolon (and don't sprinkle apostrophes around just in case if you haven't learned how to differentiate between contractions, plurals, and possessives.)
 Use the serial comma (the last comma in the previous sentence and AKA the Oxford comma) because sometimes it really matters and being consistent helps clarity.
 Newspapers don't use them, and newspapers have other stylistic ways they differ from fiction.
 Newspapers also use single quotation marks, where in fiction the double quotes are used--except when the sentence itself is in quotation marks.

 RIGHT: "The car was advertised 'as-is,'" Sally said.

 Additional note on the serial comma.
 The whole point of normally using the serial comma is for clarity, especially in the rare cases when the sentence is correct without it.
 For example: "The menu included the choices of pancakes, waffles, fish and chips."
 If you normally use the serial comma correctly in other instances, the reader will know the omission of the serial comma here indicates the last choice on the menu is fish and chips, not chips.

 Be consistent with singular and plural.
 "He" is singular, as is "she."
 "Their" is plural.
 Some new writers try to avoid sexist writing merely by substituting "their" for "his" for instance, and some new writers just don't understand the issue.
 (Some publications let this sloppiness sneak by, but it still offends careful writers.)
-With no more effort, any sentence can be written gender-neutral without introducing grammatical errors.
+I understand that times are changing and many individuals now what to be referred to as "they," so go with a person's preference, and use the guidelines for the market you're writing for.
+Just be aware that with no more effort, any sentence can be written gender-neutral without introducing grammatical errors or terms that jar older readers.
 Example: